UNLOCK FREE TRAINING

 (b) Assists or offers to assist another person to commit a violation described in paragraph (a).

-If you have a real estate license, then you must disclose that when you are a party to a real estate transaction.
+If you have a real estate license, you must disclose that when you are a party to a real estate transaction.

 Do You Need A License To Wholesale Real Estate In Nevada?